tc39/notes/meetings/2018-11/nov-29.md

 ## End of Meeting

 RJE: Thanks to Michael and others from Apple for the facilities and hosting the dinner!  (applause).
-Thanks to the note takers, mainly SCR and AY  :-).
+Thanks to the note takers, mainly SFC and AY  :-).

 YSV: Thanks to RJE for doing the last 15 months of organizing!